Triforce! Mailbag Special #52: Senile old farts forget where they are

 crying.

 The real thing, though, I mean, when I had long hair, I was sick of it.
+I was ready to get rid of it, you know.

 And so, but the thing is, imagine I met this woman on Tinder.

-And, you know, we went out out and we, and I did allow it.
+Not that I'm available, you know, and I had long hair.
+And, you know, we went out and we, and I did allow it.

-I was like, oh, this is a match made in heaven, right?
+I was like, oh, it's a match made in heaven, right?
+She can shave off my head.

-Yes, no, no, no.
+Yes.
+No, no, no.

-Yes, she's so aroused by the act of shaving you.
+Yes.
+She's so aroused by the act of shaving you.

-You have sex, and then she's not at all interested in you, like a lot of men who just want to have like a sandwich right after and
+You have sex and then she's not at all interested in you, like a lot of men who just want to have like a sandwich right after and

 don't talk and stuff, you know?

 She just has a cigarette and says, Pack up your things.
+Yeah,

-fuck it out, you bold cunt.
+fuck it.
+Get out, you bold cunt.

+That's what she's saying.
 Or she starts screaming, put it back on, put it back, and tries to like sew the hair back onto your bald head or something.

 Or she wears it like a wig, like